fenago/mlops-ai-security/lab_guides/md/lab1_tracking.md

 Pre-Req:
 --------

-1. Run the github erpository in the lab environment - IMPORTANT - make sure that you open git bash to run this.:
+1. Run the github repository in the lab environment - IMPORTANT - make sure that you open git bash to run this.:

 `git clone https://github.com/fenago/mlops-ai-security.git`